rpm-software-management/dnf/doc/command_ref.rst

 ``--available``
     Limit the resulting set to available packages only (set by default).

+``--disable-modular-filtering``
+    Disables filtering of modular packages, so that packages of inactive module streams are included in the result.

 ``--extras``
     Limit the resulting set to packages that are not present in any of the available repositories.